Making Word Documents Accessible

 4. Run the Accessibility Checker in MS Word.

-The Accessibility Checker verifies your file against a set of rules that identify possible issues for people who have disabilities.
-Depending on how severe the issue is, the Accessibility Checker classifies each issue as an error, warning, or tip.
+The Accessibility Checker verifies your file against a set of rules that identify potential issues for individuals with disabilities.
+Depending on the severity of the issue, the Accessibility Checker classifies each issue as an error, warning, or tip.

 Install Office 365 Now!